 IMPORTANT – Please take a moment to read through the information provided.
 This will help you get prepared, answer all your questions, and allow you to be ready for the best trip possible.

 All important information is included .
 Please review the info before you call or send an email.
-Unfortunately, I don’t have the time to answer all emails, especially asking for information that is already provided.
+Unfortunately, I don’t have the time to answer all emails coming in asking questions regarding info that is provided.

 - Dates are confirmed when full deposit is received